josescuderoh/retail_forecasting/readme.md

 5. There are significant null values in some weather stations, this require some data preprocessing.
 6 Station 5 and station 8 (and all stores related to these stations) **will be ommited** from the analysis since these time-series are incomplete and mostly null.
 7 We can evidence that, the behavior across stations is not constant at all, hence, we will will not be able to aggregate the data in order to generate predictions for the whole company warehouse.
 8. Our approach is to generalize the model across weather conditions.
-This is to say, clustering the stores given its weather and then model the sales for all products for each cluster (called cities in this analysis).
+This is to say, clustering the stores given its weather and then model the sales for products of each cluster (called cities in this analysis).

 ## Feature Engineering